Estimated reading time: 4 minutes

 What Is a Substance Abuse/Addiction Counselor?

 Substance abuse and addiction counseling is a career where a counselor works with people suffering from drug or alcohol addiction.
 It’s the counselor’s job to help these individuals recover from their addiction.
-Although a counselor’s job is to mostly focus on the addiction itself, counselors also work towards addressing any related issues.
+Although a counselor’s job is to focus on the addiction itself mostly, counselors also work towards addressing any related issues.

 These issues can range from mental health, social, job-related, and emotional issues.
 Counselors have an understanding that addiction is a disease, and they know that with the right treatment, time, and intervention sessions, it is treatable.
 It should also be understood that not all treatments work well for every addict.
 Treatment plans are individualized to help that specific person recover.

 What Does an Addiction Counselor Do?

 An addiction counselor first comes in during the intervention stage or sooner.
 It’s his or her job to assess the addiction issue and determines any other circumstances that might aid in the addiction and recovery.
 Because every addict’s situation is different, it’s the counselor’s job to help implement a unique treatment plan designed for each individual addict.

 The level of addiction, a person’s age, the family or support system that they have, the type of drugs they’re addicted to, and any legal requirements are all taken into consideration when putting together a plan.
 A counselor might implement a plan through one of the following: